sakawasser/sakablog/docs/_posts/2021-09-23-hormones-and-free-will.markdown

 People who have never manipulated their hormones assign their feelings and productivity to some kind of spiritual shit But it's basically hormones.
+It is not about free will because free will doesn't exist.
+Life is a lottery.
 All hail testosterone!